sammyd/iOS8-day-by-day-book/manuscript/37-autosizing-collectionview.md

 ![Cell Constraints](images/37/cell_constraints2.png)

 The other thing that you need to do to enable autosizing is specify an estimated item size on the flow layout.
-This is new to iOS8 and plays a similar role to its counterpart in `UITableView`.
+This is new to iOS 8 and plays a similar role to its counterpart in `UITableView`.

 To size cells in the past you had two options; one was to set the `itemSize`